Chronic Disease Management

 Chronic disease management is a rapidly growing area in Australia and in general practice.

-The main vehicle to provide chronic disease care is what is know as care plans or GP Management Plans (GPMPs) and Team Care Arrangements (TCAs).
+The main vehicle to provide chronic disease care is what is know as care plans or GP Chronic Condition Management Plans (GPCCMPs) which evolved from the pre-existing GP Management Plans (GPMP) and Team Care Arrangements (TCA)

 These items, when used correctly, have the potential to drastically improve the care and quality of life of patients with chronic conditions.